Effective: 30 October 2019

 - With our affiliates.
 We may share information with entities within the Snap Inc. family of companies.

-- With service providers.
-We may share information about you with service providers who perform services on our behalf.
+- With third parties.
+We may share information about you with service providers who perform services on our behalf, including to measure and optimise the performance of ads and deliver more relevant ads, including on third-party websites and apps.
 Learn more here.

-- With business partners.
-We may share information about you with business partners that provide services and functionality.
+- We may share information about you with business partners that provide services and functionality on our services.
 For more information about information collected by third parties on our services, visit our Support Site.

 - comply with any valid legal process, governmental request, or applicable law, rule or regulation.